jaropis/testbuilder/README.md

 Example usage:
 `./tb example_test.txt res_test 8 "Medicine exam 2023" "Name and Surname \underline{\hspace{11.5cm}}"`

 This will output 8 LaTeX files named from `res_test1.tex` to `res_test8.tex` and the LaTeX style file `test.sty` to help with the compilation.
+All the files will be compiled, so you need to have LaTeX installed.
 All the files will have different orders, so the first resulting pdf may look like this:

 ![compiled_test1](res_test1.png)